REAL PEOPLE MEDIA - A 501(c)3 NONPROFIT

 Rebecca Glotfelty

 Rebecca has a degree in Broadcast Communications /Video Production and a B.A.
 In Social Science-International Relations from James Madison College at Michigan State University.
-She has taken graduate courses in Sociology from the American University in Cairo and in Film and Digital-Media from Main Media College in Rockport, Maine.
+She has earned graduate credits in Sociology from the American University in Cairo and in Film and Digital-Media from Main Media College in Rockport, Maine.

-A community leader, Glotfelty has worked and volunteered within the nonprofit sector for the past 25 years, helping to initiate many community and art related initiatives including an art co-operative, the Calhoun County Fair Museum, Marshall Community Art Fair, and the Marshall Film Festival and the Charlevoix Circle of Arts.
-She has served on several nonprofit boards and committees including Marshall Friends of the Arts, Jordan River Arts Council and the Charlevoix Circle of Arts in Charlevoix, Michigan which she co-founded.
+Always a community leader, Glotfelty has worked and volunteered within the nonprofit sector for the past 25 years, helping to initiate many community and art related initiatives including an art co-operative, the Calhoun County Fair Museum, Marshall Community Art Fair, and the Marshall Film Festival and the Charlevoix Circle of Arts.
+She has served on several nonprofit boards and committees including Marshall Friends of the Arts and Jordan River Arts Council.
+She spearheaded the movement to established the Charlevoix Circle of Arts in Charlevoix, Michigan, serving as its founding president and several years later as its Executive Director.